herocrab/mmortt/README.md

    2. [x] Advance to create
 2. [ ] Create
    1. [x] Add a camera to client scene
-   2. [ x] Load the map
+   2. [x] Load the map
       1. [x] Basic floor
       2. [x] Basic obstacles
-      3. [x] Ignore editor tab error regarding instance bindings for TileMaplayer
+      3. [x] Ignore editor tab error regarding instance bindings for TileMapLayer
-   3. [ ] Add AStarGrid2D to Server
+   3. [ ] Add AStarGrid2D to Map scene, load the TileMapLayer into it
       1. [ ] Automatically load and parse the TileGridLayer map data into Astar
       2. [ ] Create a test button to test navigation pathfinding on the AStarGrid2D object
          1. [ ] Create some rendering to show where the path goes